Fair Housing Act Discrimination

 Advertising: Include a Disclaimer

-At the end of a rental advertisement, landlords are advised to either include an image of the fair housing logo or a disclaimer stating that the business does not discriminate on the basis race, religion, national origin, gender, age, familiar status, physical or mental disability, height, weight, marital status, sexual orientation, or gender identity.
+At the end of a rental advertisement, landlords should either include an image of the fair housing logo or a disclaimer stating that the business does not discriminate on the basis race, religion, national origin, gender, age, familiar status, physical or mental disability, height, weight, marital status, sexual orientation, or gender identity.
 Also, if you are going to limit the number of occupants, be sure to include a statement that you are doing so based upon the local housing code—and be specific.

 When showing properties, landlords must be careful to avoid steering and any appearance of steering.
 “Steering” refers to an unsavory practice in which landlords guide prospective renters towards or away from certain properties based on their race or other protected class factors.